cdtweb/pharven/README.md

 Pharven
 =======

-Do you commit your vendor directory?

-If you do, then you know that adding and updating packages can lead to tons of file changes that need to be commited and deployed..
+If you have ever needed to commit your Composer dependencies then Pharven is built for you.

-Pharven bundles your vendor directory into a PHP Archive (PHAR) and allows you to commit and deploy a single file for your entire vendor directory.
+Pharven bundles your vendor directory into a single PHP Archive (PHAR) and allows you to commit and deploy a single file for your entire vendor directory.